aanchaljain01/tally-extension/README.md

 Make sure the extension has permission for that domain.
 If it's a rarely-visited TLD, the content script may not inject.
 The job will fall into the pending queue — check the Pending tab in the popup.

 **Badge not updating?**
-Go to `chrome://extensions/`, find Wingman, and click the reload button.
+Go to `chrome://extensions/`, find Tally, and click the reload button.